 On crowded supermarket shelves, color – especially red – makes your product stand out.
 Studies show that 85 percent to 90 percent of shoppers make buying decisions based on color alone, and that color boosts product recognition and fosters brand loyalty.

 Experts at Plastic Color’s Solutions Center understand the latest trends in color and how to make them work for your brand.
 From finding the right color to matching an existing brand identity, Plastics Color offers industry-leading formulations and color concentrates to meet your consumer packaging goals and help you upstage the competition.
-Contact Plastics Color today for more information.
+For more information, please fill out the form located at the bottom of this page.

 Image Credit: http://haysunhahn.com/cochineal-reds-in-the-interwoven-exhibit-at-the-met-nyc/